Swisstransplant/.github/profile/README.md

-# Hi there 👋
+# Hello and Welcome 👋

-Welcome to GitHub repository of Swisstransplant, the Swiss National Foundation for Organ Donation and Transplantation.
+Please find here the code repositories of Swisstransplant, the Swiss National Foundation for Organ Donation and Transplantation.